-- · Replace the glass door on the appliance. - Pull out the four glass latches and place in the grooves on the glass frame top and bottom. - · Make sure all sides are replaced properly.
+• Replace the glass door on the appliance.
+Pull out and latch the four glass assembly latches into the groove on the glass frame.

-H. Install Trim Kits and Surrounds
+G. Install Trim and/or Surround

-- Install optional trim kits and/or surrounds using the instructions included with the accessory. - Use non-combustible materials to cover the gap between the sheet rock and the appliance (if desired).
+- Install optional trim kits and/or surrounds using the instructions included with the accessory. - Use non-combustible materials to cover the gap between the sheet rock and the appliance (when applicable to the model).

-I. Air Shutter Setting
+H. Air Shutter Setting

-This appliance has an adjustable air shutter (which controls the primary air) factory set for the minimum vertical vent run.
+This appliance has an adjustable air shutter (which controls the primary air) factory set for the minimum vertical vent run (see Figure 14.6).
 If your installation has more than the minimum required vertical vent length, adjustment of the air shutter may be necessary to obtain optimal flame appearance.
 This should be adjusted by a qualified installer at the time of installation.